Cool Old Games

 Egyptian card games can be played using the standard Anglo-American 52-card decks.
 In fact, the oldest found Egyptian cards match the 52-card decks in terms of suits and cards.

-What is the most popular Egyptian card came?
+What is the most popular Egyptian card game?

 The most played Egyptian card game is definitely Egyptian Ratscrew of the slapping variety.
 This is popular among youngsters and adults alike.

-What is the major difference of these games?
+What is the major difference between these games?

 Many of the Egyptian card games are influenced or imported from Spain and Mexican card games, hence the shrunken decks might need to be used.